Commission confirms no-deal Brexit will see hard border in Ireland

 In recent days Taoiseach Leo Varadkar has been prepared to acknowledge the issue might pose problems with other member states with whom Dublin would have to have discussions.
 But, he said last week “We are not planning for checks on the land border in Northern Ireland.”

-Mr Schinas went on the reaffirm the Commission’s commitment to upholding the Belfast Agreement in all its elements and to the funding of the peace programmes in the North.
+Mr Schinas went on the reaffirm the commission’s commitment to upholding the Belfast Agreement in all its elements and to the funding of the peace programme in the North.

-In response, the Irish Government said it “will not accept a hard border on this island and therefore we are not planning for one.”
+In response, the Government in Dublin has said it “will not accept a hard border on this island and therefore we are not planning for one”.

 “This will be more difficult to achieve without the Withdrawal Agreement and would require very difficult discussions with our EU partners,” a Government spokesperson said in a statement to The Irish Times.

-The Government also pointed to comments by the President of the European Commisison Jean Claude Juncker when he addressed the Dáil last year.
+The Government also pointed to comments by the President of the European Commission Jean-Claude Juncker when he addressed the Dáil last year.

 The Government also pointed to the British responsibility under the Belfast Agreement to ensure there is no return to a hard border.